Aphasia is a very common side effect of traumatic brain injury.

 For example, they might ask for a book and say, “Hand me that woodle plunker over on the fubby.” and have no idea that they just used nonsense words.

-They also will usually have difficulty understanding what another person is saying, and when asked to repeat what they heard, will be unable to do so.
+They also will usually have difficulty understanding what another person is saying, and when asked to repeat what they heard, they cannot do so.

 2. Broca’s Aphasia